Resources - Blog

 This status was formally known as Featured Merchant and was visible to anyone.
 Any buyer or seller could see who was a Featured Merchant, by looking at the Offer Listing Page for a particular product.
 Today, this information is only disclosed to the seller themselves in their Seller Central account.

-To check Buy Box Eligibility:
+How to Check Buy Box Eligibility:

 - Click on the Inventory tab in Amazon Seller Central and select Manage Inventory.